 A Raid Set is a group of disks containing one or more volume sets.
-It has the following features in the RAID subsystem:
+It has the following features in the RAID subsystem :

-- 1. Up to 6/8/12/16 Raid Sets ( depend on Model) are supported per RAID subsystem controller. - 2.
-From one to eight/twelve/sixteen ( depend on Model) drives can be included in an individual Raid Set. - 3.
-It is impossible to have multiple Raid Sets on the same disks.
+1. Up to Five Raid Sets are supported per RAID subsystem controller.

+2. From one to twelve/sixteen (depend on Model) drives can be included in an individual Raid Set.

+3. It is impossible to have multiple Raid Sets on the same disks.